melvinchia3636/image-encryption/README.md

 # image-encryption
 Encrypt your image!
-Protect your personal image with this small project =) Feel free to make any changes!
+Protect your personal image with this small project =)\
+Feel free to make any changes!\
+This is still in beta version so more bug fixes and more stuff will be added soon! =D

 to import the module to your project:
 ```